n4tt0u/Obsidian_to_Anki/README.md

 ## Features Added in This Fork

+### Bug Fixes

+- **Note Type Field Update**: Fixed an issue where new fields added to Anki Note Types were not reflected in the plugin settings unless the number of Note Types changed.
+The "Regenerate Note Type Table" button now correctly forces a full update of field definitions.

 ### Complete Plugin Redesign (Based on PR #673)

 Merged [PR #673](https://github.com/ObsidianToAnki/Obsidian_to_Anki/pull/673) which includes a complete redesign of the plugin with improved UX and new sync features.